Search and Ten of Swords: Production design

 Donna's house needed to convey an elevated status to reflect the character's emergence as a businesswoman.
 For the production design, Maslik chose a 1990s color palette of dusky rose and emerald green, the latter being used in the kitchen backsplash, blinds, furniture, and tablecloths.
-For the gala scene, the yard was decorated with paper lanterns, bouquets of off-white peonies, and lights floating in the pool to impart a "serene sense of luxury".
-For the gala, Donna's costume design, makeup, and hair design were conceived as complements to the dusky rose color used in her home decor.
+For the cocktail party scene, the yard was decorated with paper lanterns, bouquets of off-white peonies, and lights floating in the pool to impart a "serene sense of luxury".
+For the party, Donna's costume design, makeup, and hair design were conceived as complements to the dusky rose color used in her home decor.
 Costume designer Jennifer Bryan selected a deep coral "chic silk-wrap dress" for the character, while head of makeup Donna Premick used earth tones of rust and burnt oranges in the makeup to complement the dress color.
 Hair designer Joani Yarbrough collaborated with Bishé to develop Donna's hairstyle, and they decided to lighten it from a deep red to a light copper.

 Music

 The closing sequence of "Ten of Swords" is soundtracked by the song "Solsbury Hill" by Peter Gabriel.
 Originally, "Take Me Home" by Phil Collins was written into the script, but due to the high cost of licensing it, the producers opted for a different song; Rogers advocated for a track by the Clash for a while.
 While cutting the final sequence, Kusama and editor Rob Komatsu consulted playlists that the music supervisors had prepared for the fourth season, and decided to try out "Solsbury Hill".
 Cantwell said the song "electrified the final sequence of the show in such an amazing way that we loved it as soon as we saw it".

+Rationalizing the song choice, music supervisor Thomas Golubić said, "it allowed us to land on Joe in a way that gave us a sense of like—of course he's a teacher.
+Like, of course he's trying to find the next generation that will move those things forward.
+And there's a nostalgia with 'Solsbury Hill'."
+Analyzing the final scene, Miles Surrey of The Ringer said that the use of the song and "The new academic setting... underscores that Joe is finally ready to let go of the past and embrace the next chapter of his life."

 The music featured in "Search" is: